 13. Make friends outside of work.
 They can and will be your lifeline especially if things go awry at your job.
 You can make friends at a sports team, religious or faith organization, meet-ups, social gatherings, or cultural organizations.

 14. Be wise about how you spend your money.
+This would be a good time to establish a new budget.

 15. Make sure you have friends (or colleagues) who will check on you regularly when you are sick or down and out.
 Yes, it is possible to make friends who can be your "ride or die".
 But also don't be surprised when the ones you thought would be those people flake out, don't check in, or "ghost".
 Do find your allies at work and socialize/go out with your colleagues but no matter what you see happening around you, don't get drunk with them.
 See item 5 below for reference.